A Charlatan In Your Living Room

-Movies have been around for less than 100 years.
-But acting has been around forever.
-On a level, all of human life is an act of some kind.
+Movies haven't been around all that long, but acting has sort of been around forever.
+On a level, all of human life is an act.
+Right?
 To be conscious is to put on an act.
-We play whichever role that we feel is ours to play.
+We play whichever role we feel is ours to play.
 And whenever we break character it confuses us and everyone around us.

 "We're all adults here, and it's time you start acting like it!"

-“Jeez!
-You’re such an idiot!” - Somebody acting like their knowledge of an arbitrary name of a dead historical figure somehow makes them superior.
-The know-it-all.
-Often one of the least favorite characters in a production.
+"Jeez!
+You're such an idiot." - Somebody acting like their arbitrary knowledge of the name of a dead playwright somehow makes them superior.
+The know-it-all, often one of the least favorite characters in a production.

-For that matter, what are news people, political commentators, politicians even?
-Actors.
-They all come complete with makeup, scripts, and false sincerity.
-People eat that shit up.
-Just like they do when they go to the movies.
-People want so hard to believe, that you could easily convince us of anything.
-Here’s all you need:
+News anchors, political commentators, politicians even.
+They're all actors.
+They all come complete with makeup, scripts prepared by someone else, and ultra-convincing false sincerity.
+We eat that shit up.
+Just like we do when we go to the movies.
+We want so hard to believe, that you could easily convince us of anything.

-I just don’t think we’re designed to interface with the world in the way we’ve begun interfacing with it in recent years.
-Millions of years of evolution dealing with each other on a face-to-face basis, followed by just a few decades of having complete strangers in our living rooms for hours and hours.
+I just don't think we're designed to interface with the world in the way we've begun doing so in recent years.
+Millions of years of evolution in which we are dealing with each other on a face-to-face basis, followed by just a few decades of having complete strangers in our living rooms for hours on end.
 We spend more time with some of our favorite actors, news anchors, commentators, than we do with members of our own families.
-That’s got to be having a profound impact on the way we process information - for better and for worse.
+Hell, they might as well be part of the family.